 5 – Hike up the Pilot Butte

-8 – Go skiing at the Mt.
-Bachelor
+8 – Go skiing at the Mount Bachelor

-9 – Go to the Lava Tubes, hike Smith Rock, visit Tumalo Falls
+9 – Go to the Lava River Cave (lava tubes), hike Smith Rock, visit Tumalo Falls

 WHERE TO EAT AND DRINK IN BEND